ruicsh/winshift.nvim/README.md

 require("winshift").setup({
   highlight_moving_win = true,  -- Highlight the window being moved
-  focused_hl_group = "Visual",  -- The highlight group used for the moving window moving_win_options = {
+  focused_hl_group = "Visual",  -- The highlight group used for the moving window window_picker_hl_group = "StatusLineNC"  -- The highlight group used for the target windows moving_win_options = {
     -- These are local options applied to the moving window while it's -- being moved.
 They are unset when you leave Win-Move mode.